maquila/Bitcoin_Song/README.md

 Every line should be equal to a half-bar.
 That makes two lines a bar.
 So 1 verse will be 32 lines.

 I'm hoping we can come up with a minimum of 4 bars for the chorus.
-Anything less may be to repetitive.
+Anything less may be too repetitive.

 The Final song will have an instrumental created specifically for it.
 Tony Satori will be recording the song in a professional studio.